xiasong0501/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Xia Song is a MSc student in Nangyang Technological University, who will graduate in May 2022.
-His research interests include Computer vision, robust and adversarial examples in AI and data analysis by machine learning.
-He has participated in projects about "Analysis of Chinese People's Online Preference" and "Adversarial Attack and Robust Methods in AI", from which he published three conference papers and one journal paper in IEEE.
-Now, he is conducting a project about "certified defense and randomized smoothing in AI" under the supervisor of Prof. Yap kim Hui in Nangyang Technological University.
+His research interests include Computer Vision, Robust AI and Data Analysis.
+He has participated in projects about "Analysis of Chinese People's Online Preference" and "Adversarial Attack in AI", where he published three conference papers and one journal paper in IEEE.
+Now, he is conducting a project about "Certified Defense Method in AI" under the supervisor of Prof. Yap kim Hui in Nangyang Technological University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.